ItsBurpee/RingingBloom-MHRVoiceChanger/README.md

 # MHRVoiceChanger
 Allow the reassigning of voices to other voices.
 This means that any voice or voice mod is compatible with (almost) any other voice!

-This is a modified version of Silvris's RingingBloom tool that's written in C# It mainly focuses on using it's PCK Editor
+This is a modified version of Silvris's RingingBloom tool that's written in C#.
+It mainly focuses on using it's PCK Editor

 You can download the latest version in the Releases: https://github.com/ItsBurpee/RingingBloom-MHRVoiceChanger/releases